oscarkremer/mentor-optimization/README.md

 ==============================

-Pipeline to generate trajectories for Mentor didactic robot using artificial intelligence optimization algorithms

-Mentor is a Python library to implement a computational model of the Mentor Didactic Robotic Arm.
-This model was first published in the work *A Genetic Approach for Trajectory Optimization Applied to a Didactic Robot*.
+Pipeline to generate trajectories for Mentor didactic robot using artificial intelligence optimization, more specifically genetic algorithms.
+This model was first published in the work *A Genetic Approach for Trajectory Optimization Applied to a Didactic Robot*, together with the results for modeling direct and inverse kinematics of the mentor robotics arms, which resulted in the [pymentor package](https://github.com/oscarkremer/pymentor).
 The library includes:

 * Direct kinematics based on Denavit-Hartenberg parameters, where variables represented in the cartesian coordinate space are transformed to joint space.
 * Inverse kinematics to encounter joint angles based on position and orientation matrix.